 Carpentry maintenance involves installing walls, doors, and partitions as well as cutting and shaping materials such as drywall, fiberglass, and wood manually or using power tools.
 It also entails inspecting wooden structures and replacing doors, wall sidings, and floors.

-Interviews can be daunting, but preparing and practicing using these questions and answers can help candidates to overcome pre-interview jitters.
-Besides, interviewers can use this list to know what to ask and the right responses to expect.
+Interviews can be daunting, but preparing and practicing using these questions and answers can help candidates overcome pre-interview jitters.
+Besides, interviewers can use this list to know what to ask and the correct responses to expect.
 Ultimately, they can depend on these questions and answers to identify the best candidate.